paygol/BoxBilling/README.md

 #### v1.1
-- New release, added validation for payment notifications
+- New release, added validation for payment notifications.

 #### v1.0